Chris Bosh: Consecutive NBA championships (2011–2013)

 Bosh remained the Heat's starting center for the 2012–13 season.
 On February 15, 2013, Bosh was picked as an All-Star starter over the injured Rajon Rondo by coach Erik Spoelstra.
-The Heat achieved the league's best record and swept through the first round of the playoffs against the Milwaukee Bucks before defeating the Chicago Bulls in five games, with Bosh recording 20 points and 19 rebounds in a crucial Game 3 victory in Chicago.
+The Heat achieved the league's best record and swept through the first round of the playoffs against the Milwaukee Bucks before defeating the Bulls in five games, with Bosh recording 20 points and 19 rebounds in a crucial Game 3 victory in Chicago.
 Bosh averaged 12.1 points per game throughout the playoffs, as the Heat advanced to the NBA Finals to face the San Antonio Spurs following a grueling seven-game series against Indiana.
 The Heat and Spurs split the first two games before the Spurs blew out Miami in Game 3 to take a 2–1 series lead.
-In Game 4, Bosh recorded 20 points and 13 rebounds to complement Wade's 32 points and James's 33 points to bolster the Heat's win, tying the series.
+In Game 4, Bosh recorded 20 points and 13 rebounds to complement Wade's 32 points and James' 33 points to bolster the Heat's win, tying the series.
 San Antonio bounced back in Game 5 to force the Heat to win the final two games at home.
 In the final seconds of Game 6, James missed a three-pointer, and Bosh grabbed the offensive rebound and found a wide-open Ray Allen in the corner; Allen hit the shot to tie the game with 5.2 seconds left.
 In overtime, the Heat had a three-point lead with seconds left as San Antonio inbounded the ball to Danny Green, who attempted a corner three, but Green's shot was blocked by Bosh to secure the Heat's victory.
 Bosh was held scoreless in Game 7 by Tim Duncan, but the Heat still won the game and the series to claim their second consecutive NBA championship.

 Coming up short (2013–2014)

 In the 2013–14 season, Bosh played and started in 79 games, averaging 16.2 points and 6.6 rebounds per game.
 He also hit a career-high 74 three-point shots on 33 percent shooting from beyond the arc.
-In the playoffs, Bosh helped the Heat return to the NBA Finals, where they faced the San Antonio Spurs once again.
-This time, however, the Heat were outclassed by the Spurs as they lost the series in five games.
+In the playoffs, Bosh helped the Heat return to the NBA Finals, where they faced the Spurs once again.
+However, the Heat were outclassed by the Spurs as they lost the series in five games.